rverschae/rverschae.github.io/index.md

 # News

 ## 2024
+- [New Paper] on "Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition" with Luis Cossio and Javier Ruiz-del-Solar, Accepted at IEEE RA-L.
-- [[Postdoctoral Fondecyt Advisor]([https://www.anid.cl/concursos/concurso/?id=683](https://anid.cl/concursos/concurso-fondecyt-de-postdoctorado-2024/))] Since March 2024 I am Sponsoring the Postdoctoral Fondecyt project of Robert Guaman, who will be working on Visual servoing, digital twins and event-based vision in Construction
+- [[Postdoctoral Fondecyt Advisor]([https://www.anid.cl/concursos/concurso/?id=683](https://anid.cl/concursos/concurso-fondecyt-de-postdoctorado-2024/))] Since March 2024 I am Sponsoring researcher for the Postdoctoral Fondecyt project of Robert Guaman, who will be working on Visual servoing, digital twins and event-based vision in Construction
 - [New Paper] on "Active Learning for Image Classification: A Comprehensive Analysis in Agriculture" with Christopher Flores to be presented at ICICT 2024, London, UK.
 - [New Paper] on "A Hybrid Method for Clinical Text Classification Based on Confident Predictions and Regular Expressions" with Christopher Flores to be presented at ICAIIC 2024, Osaka, Japan.